sandeepgangaram/password-manager-app/README.md

 - Clone the repo locally:
 `git clone https://github.com/sandeepgangaram/password-manager-app.git`

-- Run `main.py`
+- Run `password_manager.py`

 Play around with the widgets and their features.

-or
+### To Run the App from explorer:

+ - Download the repository
+ - Go to dist folder
+ - Double click or run password_manager.exe file.

-Just sit back and let the Password Manager take care of your passwords.
+Now relax and let the Password Manager take care of your passwords.

 Happy Coding!